 Beginning in the sixth grade, an ILP must be completed annually.
 This is a major component of transition planning for all students, including those with disabilities.
 The ILP should be developed in collaboration with the student, parents, teachers, and administrators and with community agency involvement as appropriate.
-Additionally, in the student's eighth-grade year or when the student has reached the age of 14 (or earlier if determined appropriate by the ARC) and in alignment with the ILP, the student's IEP shall include a statement of the transition service needs that focus on the student's course of study.
-This statement shall be updated annually.

-Additional Considerations and Requirements for ELs
+Additional Considerations and Requirements for English Learners